Amateraisu/food_engine-/README.md

 ## Motivation

 Have you ever been craving something, but is sacred to, or dont want to eat alone?
 My group and I always feel this way.
-Usually, we just end up dabaoing the food and eat alone uh, abit sad. and this inspired us to create a product, to overcome this issue
+Usually, we just end up dabaoing the food and eat alone uh, abit sad.
+This inspired us to create Food Engine!

 ## Available Scripts